ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 ### Firstly, I did exploratory data analysis.

 I tried to find any interesting details in the Pokedex data.
-For instance, when grouping Pokemon by their types, it reveals that Dragon Pokemon had the highest average attack stat.
+For instance, when grouping Pokemon by their types, it reveals that Fighting Pokemon had the highest average attack stat.

 Plots of predictor against response variables or predictors against other predictors were made.